artemisb22/tf-aws-ha-web/README.md

-# AWS Terraform module for creating two web servers in HA mode and an ELB
+# AWS Terraform module for creating two web servers and two HAproxy in HA mode.
+Both the web servers and haproxy will be behind a aws elb.

 ## Requirements